-Melanoma glycome in disease progression (Dimitroff lab)
+Melanoma glycome in disease progression (Dimitroff Lab)

 Metastatic melanoma (MM) has a dismal 5-year survival rate of 25%.
-Hence, there is dire need for novel biomarkers to predict metastasis and forecast efficacious therapies.
-My research is aimed at elucidating the metastatic consequences of elevated fetal i-linear glycans and related loss of I-branching enzyme GCNT2 in MM and investigate whether loss of GCNT2 can predict disease progression.
+Hence, there is a dire need for novel biomarkers to predict metastasis and forecast efficacious therapies.
+My research is aimed at elucidating the metastatic consequences of elevated fetal i-linear glycans and related loss of I-branching enzyme GCNT2 in MM and investigating whether loss of GCNT2 can predict disease progression.
 Preliminary data indicate that increased expression of i-linear glycans (GCNT2 downregulation) enhances tumor-initiating cell (TIC) generation and increases stem marker CD271 and invasion and colony-forming activities.
-Further, hypoxia-induced decreases in GCNT2 and differentiation marker MITF and an increase in stem marker KLF4 were observed and implicate GCNT2 as a regulator TIC generation.
-Additionally, depressed GCNT2 levels corresponded with significantly reduced melanoma patient survival and marked reduction in response to immune checkpoint (ICI) therapy.
+Further, hypoxia-induced decreases in GCNT2 and differentiation marker MITF and an increase in stem marker KLF4 were observed and implicate GCNT2 as a regulator of TIC generation.
+Additionally, depressed GCNT2 levels corresponded with significantly reduced melanoma patient survival and a marked reduction in response to immune checkpoint (ICI) therapy.
 We, therefore, hypothesize that hypoxia-dependent GCNT2 downregulation drive MM immune evasion and disease progression.
 Utilizing genetically-engineered mouse (GEM) models of MM and GCNT2 gene regulation methods in patient-derived MM organoids will allow for analysis of GCNT2 downregulation in melanoma progression and ICI therapy resistance.
-In all, my research will underscore development of new biomarkers for MM and unveil how MM glycome can be therapeutically targeted to boost ICI therapy.
+In all, my research will underscore the development of new biomarkers for MM and unveil how MM glycome can be therapeutically targeted to boost ICI therapy.

-Galectins and immune modulation (Dimitroff lab)
+Galectins and immune modulation (Dimitroff Lab)

-Altered pancreatic cancer glycome and disease prognosis (Bellis lab)
+Altered pancreatic cancer glycome and disease prognosis (Bellis Lab)